 Time and again homeowners are shocked to learn that, after a devastating loss, they are not carrying enough insurance to rebuild their homes.
 This was underscored in recent years on the heels of major hurricane damage to homes and in the aftermath of the California wildfires last year in which two-thirds of the victims were found to have insufficient coverage to rebuild their burned-to-the-ground homes.
 In fact, in a study, “Minding the Protection Gap,” by the Connecticut Insurance Law Journal, the prevalence of under-insurance among American homeowners is estimated to be close to 80 percent.

 Many homeowners mistakenly think they have enough insurance in the event of a catastrophe, believing the property coverage amount they purchased will pay for the costs of rebuilding.
 In some cases, homeowners might have purchased only enough insurance to cover the amount of their mortgage.
 But the mortgage may be, at most, 80 or 90 percent of the value of the house, depending on the original down payment (and even less, if the home has appreciated in value).
-Others insure for an amount equal to the current value of their homes, but this figure may be far less than the actual cost of rebuilding the house, including the expense for labor and supplies.
+Others insure for an amount equal to the current value of their homes, but this may be not nearly enough to rebuild the house, including accounting for labor costs and supplies.
 In addition, in many cases insurance brokers will use a software tool to determine how much coverage should be purchased.
 These tools determine the cost of rebuilding a home based on data that includes local labor rates, materials prices, storage costs and many other line items.
-But software tools can’t predict each and every contingency that may go into rebuilding, such as the California wildfires that wiped out an entire neighborhood or dozens of homes in specific areas, causing construction costs to rise because the price of building materials and construction workers increased due to widespread demand.
-This price bump may push rebuilding costs above the homeowner’s policy limits and leave an insured short of coverage.
+But software tools can’t predict everything that goes into rebuilding, such as with the California wildfires that wiped out an entire neighborhood or dozens of homes in specific areas, causing construction costs to rise because the price of building materials and construction workers increased due to widespread demand.
+This price increase, according to the Insurance Information Institute (III), may push rebuilding costs beyond the homeowner’s policy limits and leave an insured with a coverage gap.

 Another important factor in helping our clients properly insure their properties is determining whether coverage will step in to rebuild a home up to code.
-Building codes are updated periodically and may have changed significantly since a home was built.
+Building codes are updated from time to time and may have changed substantially since a home was built.
 In the event of damage, a homeowner may be required to rebuild his/her home to the new codes.
 Standard homeowners insurance policies generally won’t pay for that extra expense.
 For proper coverage, an endorsement to the policy called Ordinance or Law is required, which will pay a specified amount toward bringing a house up to code during a covered repair.